Subconvexity for $L$-Functions on $\mathrm{GL}_3$ over Number Fields: Introduction

 \subsection{Features of Analysis over Complex Numbers}

 The main difficulty in the analysis over $\BC$ is the lack of suitable stationary phase results in two dimensions.
-Considerably more efforts are needed particularly for the Hankel transform and the Mellin transform; the former was studied in the author's previous work \cite{Qi-Gauss}.
+Considerably more efforts are needed particularly for the Hankel transform and the Mellin transform.
 We would rather not to discuss the technical details---It is more worthwhile and interesting to present here the features of certain trigonometric-hyperbolic functions arising in the phases.

 To start with, the function $\trh (r, \omega) = \rho (r, \omega) e^{i \theta (r, \shskip \omega)}$ that occurs in the $\GL_2$ Bessel integral on $\BC$ is given by

 Since $\trh (r, 0) = \cosh r $ and $ \trh ( r, \pi/2) = i \sinh r$, one expects that the $r$-integral behaves as if it is the Bessel integral on $\BR_+$ or $\BR_-$ when $\sin \omega$ or $\cos \omega$ is small, respectively.